oopsmonk/documentation/getting-started/1.0/clients/send-your-first-tx.md

 The JavaScript client library is organized in packages, which contain related methods.
 For example, the `core` package contains methods for requesting information from nodes, creating transactions, and sending them to nodes.

-All the packages are listed on the [iota.js GitHub repository](https://github.com/iotaledger/iota.js/tree/next/packages).
+All the packages are listed in the [iota.js GitHub repository](https://github.com/iotaledger/iota.js/tree/next/packages).

 To install the library packages, you can use one of the following package managers: